EvolvedEnergyResearch/EnergyPATHWAYS/docs/source/database.rst

     Year of currency value, used in inflating or deflating costs to a common year.

 **extrapolation_method**
     Method used to extrapolate data to years not explicitly defined in the database.
-See :ref:`Timeseries cleaning methods`.
+See Timeseries cleaning methods.

 **interpolation_method**
     Method used to interpolate data between given years, can be different than the extrapolation method.
-See :ref:`Timeseries cleaning methods`.
+See Timeseries cleaning methods.

 **input_type**
     Specifying whether the input data represents an 'intensity' or a 'total' value.